kyang5/coursedescriptions/source/courses/comp376.rst

 fundamental discoveries in computer science identify connections among languages, machines, and computability.
 Furthermore, some of the most challenging questions at the heart of computer science also arise from these topics.
-The course will cover a majority of the following topics: regular languages, finite automata, determinism and nondeterminism in finite automata, applications to searching and pattern matching, context-free languages, push-down automata, applications to compiler design, computability theory, Church-Turing thesis, Turing machines, undecidability, recursive and recursively enumerable languages, reductions among languages, resource-bounded computation, Kolmogorov
+The course will cover the majority of the following topics: regular languages, finite automata, determinism, and nondeterminism in finite automata, applications to searching and pattern matching, context-free languages, push-down automata, applications to a compiler design, computability theory, Church-Turing thesis, Turing machines, undecidability, recursive and recursively enumerable languages, reductions among languages, resource-bounded computation, Kolmogorov